In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: APPROACH

 \subsection{In-hand reorientation}

 We use the velocity controller from \cite{yuan2020design} to determine the rollers' pitch angles $\theta_{L,\text{pitch}}, \theta_{R,\text{pitch}}$ and rollers' angular velocities $\omega_{L,\text{roll}}, \omega_{R,\text{roll}}$ that are necessary to achieve the desired angular velocity of the object.
 The controller assumes that the object is a sphere, but we find that by adding compliance to the opening of the Roller Grasper, we can reorient a broader set of object shapes.
-However, due to the kinematics of the Roller Grasper, it is physically impossible to manipulate objects with a large aspect ratio, so we limit ourselves to objects with aspect ratios close to 1.

 Due to torsional friction between the rollers and the object, when the roller grasper changes its pitch angle, the object may inadvertently rotate with the roller.
 This rotation is undesirable because it is hard to control the effects of torsional friction, and it prevents changing roller orientation relative to the object.
-To mitigate this, we lightly press the object against an external surface when changing the pitch angle of the rollers to prevent object rotation.
+To mitigate this, we use extrinsic dexterity \cite{dafle2014extrinsic} and lightly press the object against an external surface when changing the pitch angle of the rollers to prevent object rotation.